cloudmesh-community/fa18-523-52/project-report/report.md

 A good algorithm to test the relationship between diseases and the sexes is a regression tree.
 A regression tree is an algorithm that predicts the results of two, usually categorical, variables.
 The regression model is quite easy to interpret.
-Using KNIME's analytical platform, I conducted a predictive regression tree diagram of the sexes within the HAM10000 dataset.
+Using KNIME's analytical platform, we conducted a predictive regression tree diagram of the sexes within the HAM10000 dataset.
 The results show that the dataset includes a higher number of diseased males than females.
 The figure below shows the results in the model of the actual regression tree +@fig:tree52.
 This analysis is also